 - who you’re interested in (customers, target market, competitors, etc.);

 - whether you want to limit by any criteria;

 - whether you want to find out who your influences are;

 2. Start listening.

 For the sake of the guide, let’s assume your company produces Barbies (Sorry… ).
-Your research question is “What will be my next Barbie: Lady Gaga or Madonna?”
+Your research question is “What will be my next Barbie: Tailor Swift or Katy Perry?”
 (Sorry again…) To compare the hype they produce you:

-1. Create two separate alerts for Lady Gaga and Madonna using the + button at the top of Awario's left-hand menu.
+1. Create two separate alerts for Tailor Swift and Katy Perry using the + button at the top of Awario's left-hand menu.